-Guide to Medical Image Analysis: Methods and Algorithms (Toennies) - Springer Nature - 144717318X Insight Into Images - A K Peters/CRC Press - 978-1568812175 Medical Image Analysis (Dhawan) Wiley-IEEE Press - 978-0471451310 Biomedical Imaging, Visualization, and Analysis (Robb) - Wiley-Liss - 978-0471283539 Biomedical Image Analysis (ed.
-Rangayyan and Neuman) - CRC Press - 978-0849396953 Medical Image Analysis Methods (ed.
+Guide to Medical Image Analysis: Methods and Algorithms (Toennies) - Springer Nature - 144717318X Insight Into Images - A K Peters/CRC Press - 978-1568812175

+Medical Image Analysis (Dhawan) Wiley-IEEE Press - 978-0471451310

+Biomedical Imaging, Visualization, and Analysis (Robb) - Wiley-Liss - 978-0471283539

+Biomedical Image Analysis (ed.
+Rangayyan and Neuman) - CRC Press - 978-0849396953

+Medical Image Analysis Methods (ed.
 Costaridou) - CRC Press - 978-0849320897

-Course Subject (eg. PSYC) CMPT Number (eg. 810) 7 766 Units (eg. 4) 3 Course title (max.
-100 characters) Computer Animation a and Simula tion Short title (for enrollment/transcript - max.
-30 chara Comput er Animat ion Course description for SFU Calendar (course descripurpose of this course is" If the grading basis is sat isfactory/unsatisfactory in iclude this in the desc ription) Selected topics in computer animat facial animation, simulation of natur pliant materials). ion and simulation al phenomena (i.e n, including 3D e. fluids, crowd character animation and control, simulation, and deformation of Rationale for introduction of this course Currently "CMPT 466 Animation" teache animation and motion capture.
-There is systems, such as fluid animation, facial s not enough time to cover more adv acter animation.
-Term of initial offering (eg. Fall 2019) Spring 2020 3 hrs/week 3 hrs/week for 13 weeks) for 13 weeks Frequency of offerings/year once per ye ar Estimated enrollme 1000000000000000000000000000000000000 Equivalent courses (courses that replicates the content of this course to such an extent that students should not receive credit for both courses) N/A Prerequisite and/or Corequisite N/A Criminal record check required?
-Yes if yes is selected, add this as prere equisite Additional course fees?
-Yes No Campus where course will be taught 🖉 Burnaby 🗌 Surrey 🗍 Vancouver 🗍 Great Northern Way 🗍 Off campus minar Lab Independent Capstone Grading Basis 🗹 Letter grades Satisfactory/ Unsatisfactory In Progress / Complete Repeat for credit?
-Yes 🗸 No Total repeats allowed? n /a Repeat within a term? 🗌 Yes 🗹 No ✓ Yes 🗌 No Capstone course?
-Yes 🗸 No Combined with a undergrad course?
-Yes Yes graduate students: No If yes, identify which undergraduate course e and the additional course requirements for
+Course Subject (eg. PSYC) CMPT Number (eg. 810) 7 66 Units (eg. 4) 3 Course title (max.
+100 characters) Computer Animation and Simulation Short title (for enrollment/transcript - max.
+30 characters) Computer Animation Course description for SFU Calendar (course descriptions should be brief and should never begin with phrases such as "This course will" or "The purpose of this course is" If the grading basis is satisfactory/unsatisfactory include this in the description) Selected topics in computer animation and simulation, including 3D character animation and control, facial animation, simulation of natural phenomena (i.e. fluids, crowd simulation, and deformation of pliant materials).
+Rationale for introduction of this course Currently "CMPT 466 Animation" teaches the basics of animation, such as interpolation, simple physics-based animation and motion capture.
+There is not enough time to cover more advanced topics and anim_ation systems, such as fluid animation, facial animation and character animation.
+Term of initial offering (eg. Fall 2019) Spring 2020 Course delivery (eg. 3 hrs/week for 13 weeks) 3 hrs/week for 13 weeks Frequency of offerings/year once per year Estimated enrollment per offering 20-40 nt per offering 20-40 Equivalent courses (courses that replicates the content of this course to such an extent that students should not receive credit for both courses) Prerequisite and/or Corequisite N/A , Criminal record check required?
+Yes if yes is sele ected, add this as prere quisite Additional course fees?
+Yes No Campus where course will be taught Burnaby Surrey Vancouver Great Northern Way Off campus Course Components Grading Basis Letter grades Satisfactory/ \ Jnsatisfactory In Progress / Complete Repeat for credit? ☐ Yes ✓ No Total al repeats allowed? n/ 'a Repeat within a term?
+Yes V No Required course?
+Yes V No Find ✓ Yes No Capstone course?
+Yes Vo Combined with a undergrad course?
+Yes No If yes, identify which undergraduate course and the additional course requirements for graduate students: